Non-Biological Human Remains

 On September 2, 1945, the Japanese surrendered.

-The recovery of deceased Americans was already well underway, but Congress appropriated an additional $191,000,000 to facilitate the recovery.
-The effort was known as the "Graves Registration Service."
+The recovery of deceased Americans was already well underway, but Congress appropriated an additional

 More than 13,000 workers were organized to comb the earth from North Africa to Germany…France to Belgium…Iwo Jima to Saipan.
-Between 1946 and 1951 these dedicated teams recovered the remains of 280,000 men.

 The deceased Japanese suffered a different fate.

-One week after the Japanese signed the surrender many military, political, diplomatic and business leaders were arrested and imprisoned.
+One week after the Japanese signed the surrender many military, political,

 The list of Japanese accused of war crimes contains the names of fewer than 30 men.